 “The warrior himself is an ambivalent, even impossible, creature.
 First, his torso is massive and his arms are small, almost atrophied.
 While disproportionate, they are nevertheless muscular and finely wrought.
 Second, the instrument he brandishes in his left hand could be either deadly or harmless—a weapon or something far more innocent, like a baton.
 Third, if he is armoured in parts, he is also left exposed.
 Only his right side is protected by a shield.
 The main fleshy mass of his body ends in multiple stumpy legs, trailing off unsatisfactorily in abstracted blocks below, while above he appears to be headless.
 As a warrior, he is ill equipped for battle with all that soft flesh bared.
 Lastly, the sheer bulk of the figure is such that he elbows out of the scene: he is hardly contained by the frame.
 The warrior has outgrown the bounds of the picture but somehow remains contained by it.” (pp. 177)

 Mark your calendars!
-Discovering Oscar Cahén (1916-1956) opens November 26, 2020 at Centre Space, located inside Feheley Fine Arts proper at 65 George Street in Toronto.
+Discovering Oscar Cahén (1916-1956) opens November 11, 2021 at Feheley Fine Arts, 65 George Street in Toronto.
 This collaborative exhibition is the first for Feheley Fine Arts and TrépanierBaer Gallery.
 A highlight of the exhibition will be Cahén’s rarely-seen masterpiece The Warrior, completed before the artist’s untimely death in 1956.

 The above quoted excerpt is from the book Oscar Cahén, available for purchase through Feheley Fine Arts.
 For more information, contact email@example.com.